vCloudernBeer/dpdk_qat/README.md

 This proof of concept in comp.c is work in progress and since I do not have the necessary hardware (QAT card), this code is NOT tested.
-The code is to read in a file called 'uncompressedFile' and call the Intel QuickAssist API cpaDcCompressData() for the compression operation and then write the compress contect into a new file called 'compressedFile'.
-Later we can add in the decompress operation and write the decompressed content into a file called 'newUncompressedFile'.
+The code is to read in a file called 'uncompressedFile' and call the Intel QuickAssist API cpaDcCompressData() for the compression operation and then write the compressed contect into a new file called 'compressedFile'.
+Later we can add in the decompression operations and write the decompressed content into a file called 'newUncompressedFile'.